 “The difference between humans and Neanderthals is .004 percent of gene code.
 That’s how big the difference is, one species to another.” — Juan Enriquez

 The out of Africa theory holds that as humans developed in Africa, about 60,000-70,000 years ago they started to migrate out of Africa.
 While the exact reason for this migration is unclear, many researchers believe that it is because of shifts in climate that forced groups to move.
 These humans moved from Africa to Eurasia then Australia and finally the Americas by 12,000-15,000 years ago.

 The out of Africa origin also contends that there was a much earlier migration about 115,000-130,000 years ago but they died out.
-This theory is the more accepted one because there are more fossil and genetic evidence to support it.
+This theory is the more accepted one because there is more fossil and genetic evidence to support it.
 The oldest and most recognizable modern human fossil was found in Ethiopia and dated to 200,000 years ago.
 Recent genetic tests on mitochondria, which is inherited from the mother, shows evidence of a strong African origin.
-It is probably the more accepted because it is also the simpler explanation of the two, which follows Occam’s razor.
+It is probably more accepted because it is also the simpler explanation of the two, which follows Occam’s razor.